berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 The memory qualifiers coherent, volatile, restrict, readonly, and writeonly may be used in the declaration of buffer variables (i.e., members of shader storage blocks).
 When a buffer variable is declared with a memory qualifier, the behavior specified for memory accesses involving image variables described above applies identically to memory accesses involving that buffer variable.
-It is a compile- time error to assign to a buffer variable qualified with readonly or to read from a buffer variable qualified with writeonly.
+It is a compile-time error to assign to a buffer variable qualified with readonly or to read from a buffer variable qualified with writeonly.
 Additionally, memory qualifiers may also be used in the declaration of shader storage blocks.
 When a block declaration is qualified with a memory qualifier, it is as if all of its members were declared with the